mccul-zac/Python/Lazyman-IOC-search/README.md

 Requirements:
  - Python 3
  - ioc.txt must contain only one IOC per line
+ - ioc.txt must not contain empty lines (including the EOF)

 FYI:
  - Refang assumes syntax for defang is similair to: badsite[.]com